Requirements for Admission

 - 4 English courses with a C or better

-- Completion of at least 12 hours in Certification Area
+- Completion of at least 12 hours in Certification Area; 15 hours if Math or Science

 - No grade lower than C in your Certification Area or in Professional Development

-- GPA of at least 2.6 in each Certification Area Block, Professional Development, and overall on Certificate Plan*
+- GPA of at least 2.75 in each Certification Area Block, Professional Development, and on all coursework on Certificate Plan

 - Passing score in WRITING, READING, and MATH from the Accuplacer, Asset, Compass or THEA.
 To check your test scores, send an email with your name and ID number to email@example.com Please note that ACT, SAT, TAKS, TAAS, or TSI Assessment scores are not accepted.